Methodology · Updated 2026-05-26

 How we aggregate remote jobs

-RemNavi is an aggregator.
-We don't post jobs ourselves — we collect listings from seven major remote job boards and ATS platforms, deduplicate them, normalise the fields, and present them under one searchable interface.
+RemNavi is a remote job aggregator that scores every listing on the Real Remote Score, a public 100-point transparency rubric.
+We collect listings from over 90 sources — remote job boards, ATS-hosted career pages, and niche tech boards — normalise the fields, and present them under one searchable interface.
 This page explains exactly how we do it, what our data means, and where it doesn't apply.

 01 — Sources